WanderingLad/Jimmy-Reilly-Portfolio/README.md

 ## Description
 This is the code behind my personal portfolio hosted [here](https://jimmy-reilly-portfolio.herokuapp.com/) .
-This uses basic JS functions as well as some CSS and HTML.
+This uses ReactJS.
 I'm personally proud of working on and being able to share this, because it stands as a reminder of how far I've come in the Web Development world in a short time.
 This page highlights a little bit about me, my projects, and shares how to contact me.

 ## Installation
 No installation required